Crabbox docs

 Modal Provider

-• choosing provider: modal;
+• choose provider: modal;

-• changing internal/providers/modal.
+• change internal/providers/modal.

 #Prerequisites